Abdallah-Afifi/Experimental-Verification-and-Analysis-of-Sorting-Algorithms-Qt/README.md

 You need to download or clone this repository to your machine, and then run the source files in the Code Directory.

-The output will be displayed in Qt, and you can find screenshots of the program on Qt in the repository (ScreenShots Directory).
+The output will be displayed in Qt, and you can find screenshots of the program on Qt in the repository (Screenshots Directory).

 # Algorithms